2012 • 6 • 12

 The worry in my head started to grow bigger as we moved deeper into Sumaguing Cave.
 It wasn’t because it was difficult to climb down — it is, actually — but because it was beginning to dawn on me how tremendously tougher it would be to climb back up.
 You see, the way out of this cave if you’re doing the standard Sumaguing Cave Spelunking Tour is the same as the entry point.
 It didn’t help that as our trail became steeper and steeper as we went along, it also got more slippery.
 But it was the most fun I had had in a long while!

 There are over 60 caves discovered underneath the town of Sagada.
 Of all of these underworlds, Sumaguing Cave has the biggest chamber, earning its nickname “The Big Cave.”
 Inside are countless rock formations slowly shaped by nature over thousands of years.
 These rock formations mimicking familiar shapes are the highlight of this spelunking adventure.
-Some of these formations include the bear, elephants, turtle head, chocolate cake, and pregnant woman.
+Some of these formations include the bear, elephants, turtle head, and chocolate cake.
 It is perhaps these shapes (and the overall experience) that tourists keep coming back to Sagada for.
 Sumaguing Cave is probably the most popular of all tourist attractions in town.

 There is a man-made staircase from the roadside that leads into the mouth of Sumaguing Cave.
 It was very easy to walk down these steps.
 (But again, the going down is not really the most tiring part of the trek.)
 The stairs slowly transform into rocks as you walk farther.
 The more you look ahead and look down, the more it becomes clear how challenging an experience it will be especially to first-time spelunkers.